 Municipalities have the ability to reduce the tax ratios in tax classes that exceed the "Range of Fairness" or exceed the "Threshold Ranges".
 As noted above, the "Range of Fairness" were the targets established by the Province during property tax reform in 1998 with the long range goal of moving property tax classes closer to the residential tax rate.
 Although ranges were established for all tax classes, the focus was primarily on multi-residential, commercial and industrial properties that were traditionally taxed at a higher rate than the residential tax rate.
 The "Range of Fairness" for tax ratios for these properties ranges from 0.60 to 1.10.
-The County's current tax ratios exceed this range but are within the "Threshold Range".
+Haldimand County's current tax ratios exceed this range but are within the "Threshold Range".
 An analysis of the multi-residential class is provided below.

-A review of the County's current tax ratios for commercial and industrial properties indicates the ratios are slightly above our municipal comparators (based on the most recent BMA Study).
+A review of Haldimand's current tax ratios for commercial and industrial properties indicates the ratios are slightly above our municipal comparators.
+Based on the most recent BMA Study, the average ratio for Multi-Residential, Commercial, and Industrial classes were 1.7097, 1.6636, and 2.1193 respectively.
 To reduce these ratios would shift considerable tax burden to other tax classes - primarily the residential tax class.
 Although this shift would provide some tax relief for the commercial and industrial tax classes, the relative tax burden for these classes is currently very low and significantly below our municipal comparators, particularly in the commercial tax class.
 It is also unknown if a reduction in the tax ratio would have any positive impacts on growth in these particular sectors.

 Any change in tax ratios requires a comprehensive and thorough review, as any reduction has a corresponding and opposite effect on another tax class.
 Typically a tax ratio review would be tied to the start of a re-assessment year to evaluate and smooth any impacts over the four year re-assessment phase-in.
+The 2020 calendar period, was the fourth year of a re-assessment phase-in and the next re-assessment has been delayed to a future date to be determined due to COVID-19.
+On August 16, 2023, the Ontario government filed a regulation to amend the Assessment Act, extending the postponement of a province-wide reassessment through the end of the 2021-2024 assessment cycle.
+The Ontario government is also currently undergoing a province-wide review, including stakeholder consultations, of the Assessment Act in general which may have significant impact on the next reassessment cycle.

-Recommendation: Given the fact 2020 was the fourth year of a re-assessment phase-in and the next re-assessment has been delayed to a future date to be determined due to COVID-19, and all of the re-assessment impacts have been applied to the affected properties and the inevitable shift to the residential tax class of any reduction; it is recommended that the commercial and industrial tax ratios remain the same as previous years.
+Recommendation: Given the delay in a re-assessment, all of the re-assessment impacts have already been applied to the affected properties, it is recommended that the commercial and industrial tax ratios remain the same as previous years with the inevitable shift to the residential tax class of any reduction.
 If Council wants to contemplate any reduction in these or any other tax ratios, it is recommended that staff be directed to do a comprehensive review that aligns with a start of a re-assessment year.